jen20/pulumi-aws-vpc/README.md

 ## Examples

-- A [Node.js example][example-node] demonstrating usage of the `Vpc` component in a Pulumi program is available.
+An example of the usage in a Pulumi program of each component is available:

+- [Node.js example][example-node]
+- [Python][example-python]

 ## License